ben-manes/gradle-versions-plugin/README.md

 A plugin that fills its classpath when it is applied, rather than when the configuration is first resolved, cannot be told apart from the build declaring the dependency.
-Such an entry names the configuration it was declared against
+Such an entry shows the configuration the dependency was declared against instead:
-instead:

 ```text
  - org.jetbrains.kotlin:kotlin-build-tools-impl [2.4.0 -> 2.4.10]